 Natalia is also highly respected in the transportation sector, having earned recommendations from both clients and legal benchmark publications.
 She was recently appointed an Executive Member of the prestigious Aviation Working Group's Legal Advisory Panel in recognition of her work with the Russian Federation's ratification of the Cape Town Convention and her dedication to the development of the aviation sector in Russia.
 She has advised on a vast number of aviation finance and leasing transactions, including the first export credit financing of the Sukhoi Superjet aircraft, which paved its way to the western market.

 Banking and Finance:

-Natalia advised a leading Russian bank as lender under a US$2 billion loan facility utilized for a leveraged buy-out of a major Russian steel group.
-This was the largest LBO in Russia in 2013, with an acquisition price more than US$4 billion.
+Natalia also advised a leading Russian bank as lender under a US$2 billion loan facility utilized for a leveraged buy-out of a major Russian steel group.
+This was at the time the largest LBO in Russia, with an acquisition price more than US$4 billion.